It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 If they talk about your SUVs, yeah, yeah.

-What about the Bush Bumpers?
+What about the Bush bumper?

 Well, he is still president.

-Makes me mad.
+It makes me mad.

 Why do you think I'm here?

-And they said, What about Operation Chaos?
+And they said, what about Operation Chaos?

-You can you can sell me out for the sake of the advancement of the operation.
+And I'm going to, look at, you can sell me out for the sake of the advancement of the operation.

-If they say, are you did are you just one of these limbaugh guys you part of Operation Chaos?
+If they say, are you, are you just one of these Limbaugh guys?

 You listening?